book page

 Reviewer avatar

 From a structural standpoint, the text creates a coherent ladder: definitions → examples → constraints → application.
-That’s why the ai arguments land.
-(Side note: if you like WebGPU Data Visualization Cookbook (2nd Edition), you’ll likely enjoy this too.)
+That’s why the webgpu arguments land.
+(Side note: if you like WebGPU & WGSL Essentials: A Hands-On Approach to Interactive Graphics, Games, 2D Interfaces, 3D Meshes, Animation, Security and Production (Paperback), you’ll likely enjoy this too.)

 Reviewer avatar